 If you have named your file with a

 .yaml-macros extension, simply select the “YAML Macros” build system.
 Running the build will create a compiled YAML file at the same location without the extra

 Command line interface

 There is a basic command line interface.
 The CLI expects your YAML Macros file as standard input and will send the compiled YAML file to standard output.
-Optionally, you can specify a custom path as a base to search for your macro definitions file.
+Paths will be resolved relative to your working directory.